 - (1) An efficient bilge pumping system is to be provided, capable of pumping from and draining watertight compartments other than spaces permanently appropriated for the carriage of liquid and for which other efficient means of pumping are provided, under all practical conditions whether the unit is upright or inclined, as specified in 101.
 2. Additional suctions are to be provided in large compartments or compartments of unusual form, as deemed necessary by the Society.
-In addition to bilge piping arrangements required by (10) below, means are to be provided to detect the presence of water in such compartments through which pipes conveying liquids pass.
+In addition to bilge piping arrangements required by (10) below, means are to be provided to detect the presence of water in such compartments which are adjacent to the sea or adjacent to tanks containing liquids and in void compartments through which pipes conveying liquids pass.
 If the Society is satisfied that the safety of the unit is not impaired, the means to detect the presence of water may be dispensed with. - (2) Emergency bilge suctions may be dispensed with notwithstanding the requirements in Pt 5, Ch 6, 403.
 6 of Rules for the Classification of Steel Ships. - (3) For units subject to the requirements in this Section, the requirements for the direct bilge suctions prescribed in Pt 5, Ch 6, Sec 4 of Rules for the Classification of Steel Ships are only applied for compartments under the load line containing the main source of electric power.
 Where, however, these compartments are pumped up by exclusive bilge pumps, the direct bilge suctions may be dispensed with. - (4) Notwithstanding the requirements in Pt 5, Ch 6, Sec 4 of Rules for the Classification of Steel Ships, in determination of the internal diameters of the main bilge line and the branch bilge suctions, the following requirements are to be complied: